prajwalgt/prajwalgt.github.io/_pages/about.md

 Hello!
 I am Prajwal, an incoming MRSD student at Carnegie Mellon University!
 I am interested in robot vision, embodied AI and network generalization techniques.<br><br>
 My past work includes research in domain generalization for autonomous vehicles and semantic segmentation of satellite imagery.
-During my tenure as a research assistant at the Artificial Intelligence and Robotics Lab [(AIRL)](https://pranathimaiya.in/airl/), Indian Institute of Science [(IISc)](https://iisc.ac.in/), I was advised bt Prof. [Suresh Sundaram](https://scholar.google.com/citations?user=5iAMbhMAAAAJ&hl=en&oi=ao).
+During my tenure as a research assistant at the Artificial Intelligence and Robotics Lab [(AIRL)](https://pranathimaiya.in/airl/), Indian Institute of Science [(IISc)](https://iisc.ac.in/), I was advised by Prof. [Suresh Sundaram](https://scholar.google.com/citations?user=5iAMbhMAAAAJ&hl=en&oi=ao).
 My work primarily focused on projects involving computer vision and robotics.<br><br>

 Recently, I have been working on continual domain generalization by employing VLMs.